theglobe/cryptopals-challenges/README.md

-# cryptopals-challenges
+# Spoiler alert!
-These are my solutions to the cryptographic challenges at cryptopals.com
+These are my solutions to the cryptographic challenges at https://cryptopals.com